 In 2016, researchers reviewed 130 high-quality studies about gun violence and control conducted in 10 countries over the past 60 years, proving the concrete connection between gun control and gun-related deaths.
 Based on their evidence, the researchers concluded that “the simultaneous implementation of laws targeting multiple firearms restrictions is associated with reductions in firearm deaths.
 Laws restricting the purchase of (e.g., background checks) and access to (e.g., safer storage) firearms are also associated with lower rates of intimate partner homicides and firearm unintentional deaths in children, respectively.”
 They also concluded that it usually takes major legislation overhaul – not just one new law – to see significant change in firearms deaths.
 In short, their research definitively proved that gun control saves lives.

 We salute the heroic survivors of Stoneman Douglas High School for their tireless effort to create political change in the wake of unfathomable pain and trauma.
-They have paved the way for all of us to break the cycle of “Never Again” and “Thoughts and Prayers” to finally protect and defend human lives from needless gun violence.
+We similarly salute communities of color and movements like #BlackLivesMatter that have been speaking out about gun control for years, even though white people were not listening.
+They all have paved the way for us to break the cycle of “Never Again” and “Thoughts and Prayers” and finally protect and defend human lives from needless gun violence.
 For those ready to take action, we have compiled a list of tools to help you advocate for United States gun control.